eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-conditional-requests.md

 To express this condition, we use the _lastModified_ field in the temperature feature.

-In the following sections, we will show how request the conditional update via HTTP API, Ditto protocol, and Ditto Java Client which is based on the Websocket protocol.
+In the following sections, we will show how request the conditional update via HTTP API, Ditto protocol, and Ditto Java Client which is based on the WebSocket protocol.

 ### HTTP API